 - Chemotherapy to shrink the tumor before surgery

-- A combination of chemotherapy and radiation (in patients who choose not to have surgery or who cannot have surgery)
+- A combination of chemotherapy and radiation (in people who choose not to have surgery or who cannot have surgery)

 - Transurethral resection of the bladder (TURB): Cancerous bladder tissue is removed through the urethra.

 - Partial or complete removal of the bladder: Many people with stage II or III bladder cancer may need to have their bladder removed (radical cystectomy).
-Sometimes only part of the bladder is removed.
-Radiation and chemotherapy is usually given after this surgery.
+Sometimes, only part of the bladder is removed.
+Chemotherapy is usually given before or after this surgery.

 - Ileal conduit: A small urine reservoir is surgically created from a short piece of your small intestine.
-The ureters that drain urine from the kidneys are attached to one end of this piece.
+The ureters that drain urine from the kidneys are attached to 1 end of this piece.
 The other end is brought out through an opening in the skin (a stoma).
-The stoma allows the patient to drain the collected urine out of the reservoir.
+The stoma allows the person to drain the collected urine out of the reservoir.

 - Continent urinary reservoir: A pouch to collect urine is created inside your body using a piece of your intestine.
 You will need to insert a tube into an opening in your skin (stoma) into this pouch to drain the urine.

-- Bone scans and CT scans to check for the spread or return of cancer
+- CT scans to check for the spread or return of cancer

 - Monitoring symptoms that might suggest the disease is getting worse, such as fatigue, weight loss, increased pain, decreased bowel and bladder function, and weakness